padmini1405/Counter-App-React/README.md

 * Add animations for better UX

 ## How to view
-You can access my website by visiting this [link] .Feel free to explore the content and get in touch.
+You can access my website by visiting this https://counter-app-react-gules-kappa.vercel.app/ .
+Please feel free to explore the content and get in touch with me.

 ## Conclusion